syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-get-and-highlight-a-nearest-port-while-hovering-the-node.md

 portPos = node.ConvertToModelCoordinates(portPos)
 'To find lowest distance of port from current point...
-Dim dis As Double = Geometry.PointDistance(ptSnapping, portPos) If dis < lowdistance OrElse i = 1 Then
+Dim dis As Double = Geometry.PointDistance(ptSnapping, portPos) If dis < lowDistance OrElse i = 1 Then
-lowdistance = dis
+lowDistance = dis
 index = i
 End If
 Next i